hcss-utils/my-doc-accordion-labs/README.md

 ## Support

+For questions or issues:
-For support, please open an issue in the GitHub repository.
+- Open an issue on GitHub
+- Contact the HCSS team

+## Acknowledgments

+Originally developed for the Hague Centre for Strategic Studies (HCSS) to support strategic analysis and decision-making.

 ---

-*This application was originally hosted on Heroku and has been archived here for preservation and future use.*
+*Last updated: hcss-utils</format>*